-It was such a cold, cold, cold, cold day, and I just had to make some soup!
-Lentil soup sounded good and I already had lentils.
-I found a soup recipe at MarthaStewart.com that not only had lentils, but bacon, too–and that sounded really good!
+I first made this soup on a very a cold, cold, cold, cold day a few years back and it’s definitely a hearty soup that will warm you up!
+On that particular day, I had some lentils, and I found a soup recipe over at MarthaStewart.com that not only had lentils, but bacon, too—and that sounded really good!

-I used turkey bacon in this, and I used a larger amount.
+Wanting to keep the soup on the healty side, I used turkey bacon in it, and I used more bacon than the original recipe calls for.
 And I added extra onions because I love onions.
-Since I like my soups thicker, I also added less water–I guess you could even call it a stew because it’s thick and chunky!
+Since I like my soups thicker, I also added less water—I guess you could even call it a stew because it’s thick and chunky!
 If you prefer to keep this vegetarian, just omit the bacon–it’s still a very good basic lentil soup recipe!
 I like the little punch of flavor that the red wine vinegar gives this soup, which is added at the end of cooking, along with some salt and pepper.
-This soup is just what you need to help you warm up on a super cold winter day like today!
+This soup is just what you need to help you warm up on those cold winter days!

-LENTIL SOUP WITH BACON by NancyCreative, adapted from MarthaStewart.com
+LENTIL SOUP WITH BACON by NancyC, adapted from MarthaStewart.com

 Makes 4 servings

-- 6 strips of bacon, cut into 1/2-inch pieces (I used turkey bacon)
+6 strips of bacon, cut into 1/2″ pieces (I used turkey bacon)

 In a Dutch oven or other 5-quart pot with lid, cook bacon over medium-low heat until browned and crisp, 7 to 10 minutes (turkey bacon may need less time).
 Pour off all but 1 Tablespoon of the fat (if you use turkey bacon like I did, you won’t have much fat, so just add 1 Tablespoon of olive oil to your cooking pot).

 Add onion and carrots; cook until softened, about 5 minutes.
 Stir in garlic, cooking about 30 seconds, then stir in the tomato paste and cook 1 minute.